nicksemin/ReactionForcesCalculator/README.md

 # Introduction

-Reaction forces play crucial role in steel structures, any mechanical and civil engineer should be able to solve for them.
-However, in basic trusses or beams solvinf for reaction forces might take to much time!
-That is why I decided to create a calcu;ator that will save my time and will also serve as my pet project.
-Of course, there are plenty of ready solutions for my problem, but I mostly consider Reaction Forces Calculator as my playground and a place to demonstrate my skills.
+Reaction forces play crucial role in steel structures, therefore any mechanical or civil engineer should be able to solve for them.
+However, in basic trusses or beams solving for reaction forces might take too much time!
+That is why I decided to create a calculator that will save my time and will also serve as my pet project.
+Of course, there are plenty of ready solutions for my problem, but I mostly consider Reaction Forces Calculator as a playground and a place to demonstrate my skills.

 ## Future plans
 The first step for that project is a CLI program that should work flawless and deal with unwanted input.